Kinurr/world-engine/README.md

 # World Engine

-A C# library that generates fictional worlds.
+A C# library that generates tile-based fictional worlds.

 ## What's this for?